 Second, total ozone maps over the Arctic and surrounding regions (see Figure Q12-2) show year-to-year changes in March total ozone.
 In the 1970s, total ozone values were near 450 DU when averaged over the Arctic region in March.
-Beginning in the 1990s and continuing into the late 2000s, values above 450 DU were increasingly absent from the March average maps.
-A comparison of the 1971 and 2009 maps, for example, shows a striking reduction of total ozone throughout the Arctic region.
-The large geographical extent of low total ozone in the map of March 1997 is rare in
+Beginning in the 1990s and continuing into the early 2010s, values above 450 DU were increasingly absent from the March average maps.
+A comparison of the maps in the 1970s and early 2010s, for example, shows a striking reduction of total ozone throughout the Arctic region.
+The large geographical extent of low total ozone in the maps of March 1997 and March 2011 represent exceptional events in the Arctic observational record of the last three decades as noted above in the discussion of Figure Q12-1.